sassoftware/sas-portal-app/README.md

 If you are not already logged in to your SAS Environment, you should be redirected to a logon prompt and/or your single signon should execute to log you in.

+**NOTE:** While most issues need to be discovered by looking at the issues for the repo, there is currently one that is glaring that is mentioned here.
+When first displaying the page, none of the tab content is being intinitially displayed!
+In the short term until this issue is resolved, please just manually select a tab.

 ## Support

 Use the Issues section of this repo to check for existing known issues, as well as to report new issues.